Use GitHub with Slack

 A note about permissions

-Slack will ask for permission to access some GitHub repositories the first time you connect the app.
-We’ll need read and write access to all public and private repo data: code, issues, pull requests, wikis, settings, webhooks and services, and deploy keys.
+Slack will ask your permission to access some GitHub repositories the first time you connect the app.
+We’ll need read and write access to all public and private repo data: code, issues, pull requests, wikis, settings, deploy keys, plus webhooks and services.

 We understand this is a lot to ask!
 The only way Slack can access the full list of your public and private repos is with GitHub’s “repo” scope, which also provides all of the permissions listed above.